10 reasons to get involved with our PTA:

 Research shows that children whose parents are involved in their school make better grades and have fewer disciplinary problems at school.
-When paeents are plugged in at school, their children do better.
+When parents are plugged in at school, their children do better.

 2. It’s important to the school.

-Schools are becoming more and more dependant on parent groups.
-The parents groups are responsible for almost all of the school’s fundraising revenue.
+Schools are becoming more and more dependent on parent groups.
+The parent groups are responsible for almost all of the school’s fundraising revenue.
 They provide support to teachers and administrators, and they create a caring and supportive environment in the school.

 3. You’ll get connected.